 Permit delays are among the most common causes of construction projects going over schedule.
-In fact, they cost billions of dollars annually for U.S.-based construction companies.
+In fact, they cost U.S.-based construction companies billions of dollars annually.

 The White House released a report in August 2024 stating that average permit review times range from 7 months in Boston to 33 months in San Francisco.
 This creates barriers that stall housing development and infrastructure projects.

-Unquestionably, checking code compliance manually is time-consuming, resource-intensive, and unreliable.
-This is precisely when automated code compliance comes into the picture.
+Manual code compliance is time-consuming and resource-intensive.
+The outcome is often inconsistent.
+In comparison, automated code compliance directly addresses each of these failure points.
 It has steadily changed the way AEC businesses verify building codes, reduce approval timeframes, and elevate accuracy.

 Automated systems include features to address the inherent challenges that manual review processes face.
 A report by the Journal of Light Construction highlights that, when conducted manually, more than 40% of on-site inspections result in code violations, suggesting gaps in the review process.